Hurricanes, Fires, Floods: It’s Best to Be Prepared

-There are many critical and life sustaining devices in home use such as ventilators, specialized IV pumps, and even cardiac assistive devices that require power.
+There are many critical and life sustaining at-home devices, such as ventilators, specialized IV pumps and cardiac assistive devices, that require power.
 While battery backups are available for these devices for short term use, it’s important to have a plan to keep these critical devices operational.

 Emergency shelters and local hospitals have generator backups that can provide power in emergencies for people with these devices.
 If you require such a device, your plan should include getting to such a shelter quickly in the event of a prolonged outage.

 Have a physical backup for your health information, especially if you store it on your phone.
-Write down or print out your medications, allergies, medical conditions, and other important health information so you have it available in an emergency.
-Keep an updated copy with your emergency kit, so it’s always ready if you need it.
+Write down or print out your medications, allergies, medical conditions and other important health information.
+Keep an updated copy with your emergency kit so it’s always ready if you need it.